peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         System.IComparable,
         System.IEquatable

 Represents an arbitrary-precision binary floating-point number.
 Consists of an integer mantissa and an integer exponent, both arbitrary-precision.
 The value of the number equals mantissa * 2^exponent.
-This class also supports values for negative zero, not-a-number (NaN) values, and infinity.Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.
+This class also supports values for negative zero, not-a-number (NaN) values, and infinity.
+Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.